silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 These actions can be provided by components that implement the `GridField_ActionProvider` interface.

-An action is defined by two things: a name, and zero or more named arguments.
+An action is defined by two things: an action name, and zero or more named arguments.
 There is no built-in notion of a record-specific or column-specific action, but you may choose to define an argument such as ColumnName or RecordID in order to implement these.

 To provide your actions, define the following two functions: